 - Use saline nose sprays or drops to loosen the dried mucus, followed by blowing or suctioning the nose.
 If these items are not available, warm water will work fine.

-- Place two or three drops in each nostril, one side at a time, and then suction or blow.
+- Place 2 or 3 drops in each nostril, one side at a time, and then suction or blow.
 Repeat nasal washes until the return is clear.

-- Use nasal washes whenever your child can't breathe through his or her nose.
+- Use nasal washes whenever your child can't breathe through their nose.
 For infants who are bottle- or breast-feeding, use nose drops before feedings.

 - Saline nose drops and sprays are available in all pharmacies without a prescription.
-To make your own, add 1/2 teaspoon of table salt to one cup of warm tap water.
+To make your own, add 1/2 teaspoon of table salt to 1 cup of warm tap water.

 - For sticky, stubborn mucus, remove with a wet cotton swab.